scdlcsce/SICodeOpenSource/README.md

-# This is the data set of submission #149
-The source code will be released upon publication.
+# This is the data set of SICode.
+The source code will soon be released.

 ## Data
 ### Training set and Testing set